EDUCBA

 smart blur

 Step 22: A new pop up window will appear.
 A preview box is shown there.
 You can Zoom in or Zoom out the preview box by pressing the + and – button or choosing from the drop-down list.
-Refer to the below image for better understanding.
+Refer to the below image for a better understanding.

 smart blur setup

-Step 23: Again you have a radius slider between the values of 0.1 – 100.
+Step 23: Again, you have a radius slider between the values of 0.1 – 100.
 Below that, you have another slider for giving the threshold value.

 Step 24: Next, Click the Quality menu.
 Here you will find three standard options: Low, Medium, and High.